gururaj-s/mirage/README.md

     - **Run the experiments**: Once all the checkpoints are created, the experiments will be run using `./runscript.sh <BMARK> <RUN-NAME> <SCHEME>`, where each HW config is simulated for each benchmark.
       * The arguments for `runscript.sh` are as follows:
         -  RUN-NAME: Any string that will be used to identify this run, and the name for the results-folder of this run.
-        -  SCHEME: [Baseline, scatter-cache, skew-vway-rand]. (skew-vway-rand is essentially MIRAGE).
+        -  SCHEME: [BaselineRRIP, scatter-cache, skew-vway-rand]. (skew-vway-rand is essentially MIRAGE).
       * Each program is simulated for 500 million instructions.
 This should take 1 hour per benchmark, per scheme.
 All 15 benchmarks are run in parallel, and after one scheme finishes, the next scheme is run.
     - **Visualize the results:** `cd stats_scripts; ./data_perf.sh`.
 This will compare the normalized cycles per instruction (CPI) for each configuration.
       * The slowdown in peformance results will be stored in `stats_scripts/data/perf.stat`.